Introduction to bioinformatics using NGS data – ONLINE

 - Explain common NGS file formats.

 - Explain the steps involved in variant calling using whole genome sequencing data.

 - Independently perform a basic variant calling workflow on example data.

 - Demonstrate hands-on experience with handling raw RNA sequencing data, QC and quantification of gene expression.

 - Explain the steps involved in differential gene expression using RNA seq data.

-A background in genetics, cell biology, biomedicine, biochemistry, bioinformatics or comparable is desirable.
-To get the maximum benefit from the workshop we would like you to
+To get the maximum benefit from the workshop you should:

-- Have a research project where you are currently using next generation sequencing or are planning to use next generation sequencing.
+Have a research project where you are currently using or are planning to use next generation sequencing.